Here is a sample of empirical work that used SMARTRIQS for setting up real-time interactive studies:

 -

 Fousiani, K., De Jonge, K. M. M., & Michelakis, G. (2022).
 Having no negotiation power does not matter as long as you can think creatively: the moderating role of age.
-International Journal of Conflict Management (in press).
+International Journal of Conflict Management, 33(5).
 LINK

 -